-To delete an SNMP management entity address, issue a Server SNMP Manager command with the Delete parameter and the management entity's IP address.
+2. To delete an SNMP management entity address, issue a Server SNMP Manager command with the Delete parameter and the management entity's IP address.

-SERVER SNMP MANAGER DELETE <ip address>
+SERVER SNMP MANAGER DELETE <ip\address>

+If no management entities are defined, any SNMP manager may access the MIB.
 For more information, see Server SNMP Manager command in Chapter 6.